Our History

 1984

-The company name is changed to Eurospital Pharma. -
+The company name changes to Eurospital Pharma. -

 1986

-The Research & Development department is established and takes on a central role in the diagnostics field, with the goal of introducing innovative Eurospital-branded products both in Italy and abroad.
-On 20/11/1986, the first in a long line of diagnostic kits entirely developed and produced by EUROSPITAL is released. -
+The Research & Development department is established becoming a key driver in the diagnostics field, with the goal of launching innovative Eurospital-branded products in Italy and abroad.
+On 20/11/1986, Eurospital releases the first in a long series of diagnostic kits, fully developed and produced in-house. -

 1988

-Company leadership is passed on to Dr. Michele Kropf, the founder’s son, and the business is reorganized into three divisions: Pharmacy, Diagnostics, and Hospital. -
+Michele Kropf, the founder’s son, takes over the company leadership and reorganizes the business in three divisions: Pharmacy, Diagnostics and Hospital. -

 1989

-In collaboration with Burlo Garofolo and the Universities of Naples and Trieste, αGliatest IgA is developed and produced — the first innovative in vitro test for detecting antibodies to gluten, responsible for the onset of Celiac Disease. -
+In collaboration with Burlo Garofolo and the Universities of Naples and Trieste, Eurospital develops and produces the αGliatest IgA test — the first innovative in-vitro test for detecting antibodies to gluten, responsible for the onset of celiac disease. -

 1990